MicrosoftDocs/xamarin-docs/docs/cross-platform/data-cloud/active-directory/get-started/index.md

 ## Conclusion

 Using the steps above you can authenticate your mobile apps against Azure Active Directory.
-The Active Directory Authentication Library (ADAL) makes it much easier with fewer lines of code, while keeping most of the code the same and thus making it shareable across platforms.
+The [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview) makes it much easier with fewer lines of code, while keeping most of the code the same and thus making it shareable across platforms.